SIXwishlist/docs/Developer/02_App/Scaffolding/Form.md

 * getExtraData
 * afterSave

+There is also a static variable which can be defined on the controller should you wish to override the form scaffolding method and return the save result rather then redirect after saving.

 ## formToolbar

 This method is used to define what items to show on the toolbar above the main form.
 This is exactly the same as the [indexToolbar](/Developer/App/Scaffolding/Listing) method.
 For most CRUD instances the toolbar doesn't have to change between listing / form so as default, `formToolbar` simply calls back to `indexToolbar`.